brimdata/zed/docs/zq/language.md

 than having the narrower goal of computing a schema for representations like relational tables, Parquet, Avro, etc.

-Type fusion utilized two key techniques.
+Type fusion utilizes two key techniques.

 The first technique is to simply combine types with a type union.
 For example, an `int64` and a `string` can be merged into a common